-- The layering of plywood in cross-section allows the viewer to dig into layers of architectural language as they move up or down through the void space, much like an archiealogical dig.
+The layering of plywood in cross-section allows the viewer to dig into layers of architectural language as they move up or down through the void space, much like an archaeological dig.